grpc/proposal/A43-sdk-authorization.md

 #### Details

-gRPC SDK authorization policy has a list of allow rules and a list of deny rules.
+gRPC SDK authorization policy has a list of *allow rules* and a list of *deny rules*.
 The following sequence is followed to make an authorization decision -
-1. Check for a match in deny rules, if a match is found, the request will be denied.
+1. Check for a match in *deny rules*, if a match is found, the request will be denied.
    If no match is found in deny rules, or there are no deny rules execute next step.
-2. Check for a match in allow rules, if a match is found, the request will be allowed.
+2. Check for a match in *allow rules*, if a match is found, the request will be allowed.
    Note that allow rules is a required field here, if not present, policy is invalid.
 3. If no match is found in allow rules, we deny the request.

-Each rule has the following semantics -
+Each *rule* has the following semantics -
-1. Each rule has a name, a source and a request to match against.
-For a rule to match, both source and request must match.
+1. Each *rule* has a *name*, a *source* and a *request* to match against.
+For a *rule* to match, both *source* and *request* must match.
-   - If both source and request are empty, and the policy is an allow list, we will accept all RPC requests.
-On the other hand, if the policy were a denylist, we would deny all RPC requests.
+   - If both *source* and *request* are empty, the *rule* always matches.
+It is a wildcard that can be used in a deny list to deny all RPCs or in a allow list to accept all RPCs except those matching in the deny list.
-   - If only source is empty, we evaluate against the request fields and apply that to any user (See example below).
-Similarly, if only request is empty, we evaluate against the source fields and apply that to any action.
+   - If only *source* is empty, we evaluate against the *request* fields and apply that to any user (See example below).
+Similarly, if only *request* is empty, we evaluate against the *source* fields and apply that to any action.
-   - This also applies to sub fields, like if the principals in source is empty, the behavior would be similar to an empty source.
-2. Each source could contain a list of principals.
-The principals are ORed together, i.e. it matches if one of them matches.
+2. Each *source* could contain a list of *principals*.
+The *principals* are ORed together, i.e. it matches if one of them matches.
    Sequence of steps to evaluate each principal from config -
    1. If TLS is not used, matching fails.
-   2. A match is found if principal matches any one of URI SANs or DNS SANs or Subject field from x509 client certificate.
+   2. A match is found if principal matches URI SANs from the client certificate.
+If there are no URI SANs in certificate, or no match was found, we check against DNS SANs.
+Similarly, if certificate has no DNS SANs or match wasn't found, we check against Subject field from certificate.
+We move to next step, if subject does not match principal.
    3. We also get a match if there is no client certificate, and principal is an empty string.
+   If the *principals* list is empty, we only check for step 1 above, i.e. applies to any user that is authenticated.
-3. Each request could contain a list of URL paths (i.e. fully qualified RPC methods) and list of http headers to match.
+3. Each *request* could contain a list of URL *paths* (i.e. fully qualified RPC methods) and list of http *headers* to match.
 Refer JSON schema above to understand matching semantics.
+   - If the sub-fields are empty, like if the *paths* is empty (assuming *headers* is unset), the behavior would be similar to an empty *request* since no other *request* fields are set.

 #### Example